VIAME/VIAME/examples/README.rst

 Other common options are 'INPUT_FOLDER', a directory containing multiple input videos or images, and 'DEFAULT_FRAME_RATE', the default frames per second to run algorithms on if the input is a video instead of images.
+The desired input options should be set prior to running the scripts.

 ***********************
 Bulk Processing Scripts